Aliases for NPY Gene

 Previous GeneCards Identifiers for NPY Gene

 This gene encodes a neuropeptide that is widely expressed in the central nervous system and influences many physiological processes, including cortical excitability, stress response, food intake, circadian rhythms, and cardiovascular function.
 The neuropeptide functions through G protein-coupled receptors to inhibit adenylyl cyclase, activate mitogen-activated protein kinase (MAPK), regulate intracellular calcium levels, and activate potassium channels.
 A polymorphism in this gene resulting in a change of leucine 7 to proline in the signal peptide is associated with elevated cholesterol levels, higher alcohol consumption, and may be a risk factor for various metabolic and cardiovascular diseases.
 The protein also exhibits antimicrobial activity against bacteria and fungi. [provided by RefSeq, Oct 2014]

 GeneCards Summary for NPY Gene

 NPY (Neuropeptide Y) is a Protein Coding gene.
-Diseases associated with NPY include adjustment disorder and normal pressure hydrocephalus.
-Among its related pathways are Signaling by GPCR and Neuroscience.
-GO annotations related to this gene include G-protein coupled receptor activity and hormone activity.
+Diseases associated with NPY include Eating Disorder and Adjustment Disorder.
+Among its related pathways are Neuroscience and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and hormone activity.
 An important paralog of this gene is PYY.